 As much as I hate letting people get close to my eyes, I finally made an appointment with the optometrist to address two worrisome conditions.
-My vision had been getting blurry, and I had a weird growth on my eye that I wanted to ask about.
-It had been there for years, and didn't cause me physical pain, but if it could be treated with some eyedrops or something, I'd be all for it.
+My vision had been getting blurry, and I also had a weird growth on my eye.
+The growth had been there for years—and had never caused any pain—but if it could be treated simply with eyedrops, for example, I'd be all for it.

-I'd tried to find information on the Internet about the blister-like area on the white of my eye, and the only thing I found were references to herpes of the eye.
+I'd tried to find information online about this blister-like growth on the white of my eye, but the only thing I found were references to herpes of the eye.
 That was a bit alarming, to say the least!

-Sure enough, the doctor informed me I needed glasses, but had good news about the odd blistering on my eyeball.
-It wasn't herpes.
-It was a pinguecula.
-With a sigh of relief I listened to what else he had to say, and while it wasn't life-threatening or anything, I was saddened to learn that the condition, called a pinguecula, would make it difficult for me to wear contact lenses and would force me to buy more expensive lenses that didn't have as much flexibility of use as many brands offer.
+As expected, the optometrist informed me that I needed glasses to correct my blurry vision.
+When it came time to discuss the odd blistering on my eyeball, he had some good news: it wasn't herpes.
+Instead, it was something called a pinguecula.
+Although I'd never heard of this condition, I was very relieved to hear that it wasn't dangerous or life-threatening, I was saddened to learn, however, that it would make it difficult for me to wear contact lenses.
+In addition, I would need to buy more expensive lenses that didn't have as much flexibility of use as many brands offer.

 Quel dommage!
 "What a shame," I thought, "that something so easily preventable had marred my once-beautiful eyes."
-Keep reading to find out how about the eye growths known as pingueculae, as well as a related condition known as pterygium.
+Keep reading to learn more about these eye growths, as well as a related condition known as pterygium.

 Pinguecula, pronounced pin-gweh-kyoo-luh, is an uncommon word, but it denotes a condition many adults will develop during their lifetimes.
 If visiting an optometrist or opthamologist isn’t on your annual to-do list, you may be left in the dark about this common affliction.